leaf-web/leaf.js/docs/guides/lists.md

 **From JSON**

-You can also create its models from a JSON file.
+You can also create its Models from a JSON file.

 	<html>
 		<body>